stutzlab/gitlab-reports/README.md

 # gitlab-reports
 Creates reports on spent time for Gitlab issues by author.

-This is basically a Docker container wrapper for https://gitlab.com/incomprehensibleaesthetics/gitlab-cli-reports
+This work began from the great job of https://gitlab.com/incomprehensibleaesthetics/gitlab-cli-reports, but then we went to a Jupyter version.

 ## Example report